alsh626626/CE888/README.md

 All the files have exactly the same structure except for the data used

-All the files contains output and able to be run on GooGle Colab
+All the files contain outputs and able to be run on GooGle Colab